5 Tips for Medical Residency Interviews

 The last thing you want in an interview is to sound clueless when answering a question asked by your interviewer.
 The best way to avoid this situation is to practice!
 Participate in a practice interview where you can rehearse answering any question that an interviewer could potentially throw your way to avoid choking up the day of your interview.
 If asked about any deficiencies or anomalies in your application, answer with honesty.
 Even if you prepare for your responses, make them heartfelt and unrehearsed.
 Your answer to a question can make or break you in an interview, make preparations to ensure that you answer each question to the best of your ability.

 5. Don’t forget: You're also interviewing the program!

-For more information about locum tenens and how Staff Care can assist you in planning your future as a locum tenens physician, please visit our Locum Tenens Resource Center and see all the information we have to help your physician job search.
-If you have questions or would like to know how to take the next step to begin working locum tenens, please email us at firstname.lastname@example.org.
+For more information about locum tenens and how Staff Care can assist you in planning your future as a locum tenens physician, please CONTACT US TODAY!
+Get all the help for your physician job search.
+If you have questions or would like to know how to take the next step to begin working locum tenens, contact our recruiters today.

 Connect with the Staff Care network!
 Join our LinkedIn locum tenens group here.